 Keep in mind that ISEE test registration—which includes choosing ISEE test dates, locations, and paying for the exam—must be done by a legal adult.

 Now, without further ado, let's talk about the ISEE exam!

-Many Prometric test sites were closed throughout 2020 due to the COVID-19 epidemic.
-They have since opened up, but there may be further test site cancellations depending on where you're scheduled to take your test.
-You can check the testing site status list to see if your location is affected.
+Although many Prometric test sites were closed due to the COVID-19 epidemic, 90% of sites have since opened up.
+But there may be further COVID mandates depending on where you're scheduled to take your test.
+You can check the testing site status list to see how your location is affected.

-For more information about the cancelled tests and what that means for you, please visit Prometric's COVID-19 response page.
+For more information about mask mandates and which test sites require proof of vaccination, please visit Prometric's COVID-19 response page.